PadmaMadiri/Events/README.md

 In this project, let's build an **Events** app by applying the concepts we have learned till now.

+Click here to see the output : https://eventpadma.ccbp.tech

 ### Refer to the image below:

 <br/>